hanabi/hanabi.github.io/misc/announcement-backlog.md

 **The Prophetic Discharge** (by pianoblook)

-- First, see the section on the [Prophetic Finesse](special-finesses.md#the-prophetic-finesse-for-1s).
 - *Prophetic Finesses* can only be given with a number 1 clue.
 - If a player tries to use a color clue to initiate a *Prophetic Finesse*, they instead intend for the next player to blind-play their *Third Finesse Position* (like an *Unknown Trash Discharge*).
 - Other than that, everything else works like a *Prophetic Finesse* (e.g. one of the in-between players is promised to have the matching card on their *Finesse Position*).